coryasilva/Leaflet.ExtraMarkers/README.md

 The scale of the SVG marker; height will be scaled proportionately.
 The markers are designed on a base `30px` wide grid.
 Min: `0.1`

 *Default*: `1`

+#### `svgFillImageSrc: string | undefined`
+The url of an image to use as a fill for the marker.
+Image will be clipped by marker base shape.
+Consider retina devices when sizing images.

 #### `contentWrapperClass: string | undefined`
 The CSS class names added to the `contentWrapper` element.